geekyAbhijeetSr/geekyAbhijeetSr/README.md

 -->

-# Namaste 🙏️
+# Namaste 🙏️, I'm Abhijeet

-I am a passionate ⚡ self taught **full stack developer**, looking 👀 to solve real world problems.
+A passionate ⚡ self taught **full stack developer**, looking 👀 to solve real world problems.
 I really like to learn something new and ~~reading books~~ listening 🎧 audio books, currently diving deeper into web technologies.

 ## 🌐 Connect with me: